dr-leo/pandaSDMX/doc/glossary.rst

       - the units for the measurements,
       - labels in one or more dimensions for what the three points means, or
       - info about how the data was produced, and by whom.

+   time series
+      A data structure where the 'innermost' dimension—the one that varies from one observation to the next—is time-related.
+      Contrast with :term:`cross-sectional`, :term:`flat`.